 We are a licensed contractor in the markets we serve, and we are responsible for every customer installation.
-We manage the entire process from permitting through inspection to interconnection to the power grid, thereby making the system installation process simple and seamless for our customers.
+We manage the entire process from permitting through inspection to interconnection to the power grid, thereby making the system installation process simpler and as seamless as possible for our customers.
 Controlling every aspect of the installation process allows us to minimize costs, ensure quality and deliver high levels of customer satisfaction.